spbail/git-intro-workshop/workflows/README.md

 ## Why it's good to know Git
-- **backing up your code**
+- version control your code - easier to roll back changes
-- open source
+- backing up your code remotely
 - can share your coding work publicly
-- can collaborate with others on projects
+- can collaborate with others on projects and review/control changes
 - knowing version control lets you contribute to open source (these repos are public)

 ---